Ayush5601/Ayush5601/README.md

 - 🔭 I like crafting **Full Stack Projects that make a difference!**

-- 👨‍💻 Explore my work at My Portfolio and see what I’ve been up to [https://portfolio-ayush-agrawal.netlify.app/](https://portfolio-ayush-agrawal.netlify.app/)
+- 👨‍💻 Explore my work at my portfolio and see what I’ve been up to [https://portfolio-ayush-agrawal.netlify.app/](https://portfolio-ayush-agrawal.netlify.app/)

 - 💬 Got questions?
-Let’s chat about .**React, NodeJS, JavaScript, Java, and Spring Boot**
+Let’s chat about **React, NodeJS, JavaScript, Java, and Spring Boot**

 - ⚡ Fun fact **Debugging is like being the detective in a thriller where you’re also the culprit!**